pierluigicolombo/NeuralNetwork_DigitsRecognition/README.md

 .gitignore: gitognore for windows so, python language and vscodeIde.

 pytorch installed with the command: pip install torch==1.7.1+cpu torchvision==0.8.2+cpu torchaudio===0.7.2 -f https://download.pytorch.org/whl/torch_stable.html

+The requirements file automatically set the link for the right torch installation